rajasekar1999/rawML/README.md

 # rawML
-All the codes that you see in this repository in handcrafted.
+All the codes that you see in this repository is handcrafted.